scriptrdotio/howto/architecture/development_life_cycle.md

 - How can they test their code?
 - How can they create a staging environment?

-We will answers those questions in the following sections:
+We will answer those questions in the following sections:

 - [Team work](./development_life_cycle.md#team-work)
 - [Unit testing](./development_life_cycle.md#unit-testing)